linostar/aideBot/README.md

 # AideBot
 A Universal IRC Help Bot

-## Prerequisites in IRC environment
-ZombireBot works properly if run on Rizon IRC network.
-It would also work on other IRC networks that use Anope services.

 ## How to Install
 1. You need `Python3` and `pip3` installed on your system.